 Saly: We are providing an experience.
 It’s not just going to the market and getting what’s on your list.
 There’s more to it than that.
 We are not a Farmer’s Market.
 We are an experience.
-(We have zero retail, except for some merch – cool muscle tanks and ringer tees, etc. that we will be selling.)
+(And we have zero retail, except for some merch – cool muscle tanks and ringer tees, etc. that we will be selling.)

 Also, we have a DJ (a Valley mom!) who will serve as our backdrop, providing the music.
 We have glitter tattoos and a photo booth and a balloon person for the kids -since the Valley is all families.

 What is your mission statement and what do you hope to achieve from all of your hard work?
 What do you hope your patrons achieve?